The Shadow's Edge: Development

-Development and pre-production
+Pre-production

 Victoria Hon, a producer on the film, acknowledged it was difficult finding financing for the project due to investors' pessimistic outlook on action films in the current Chinese market.
 She said, "To make investors believe in this genre, we worked hard on the script and building the characters."
 In 2023, The Shadow's Edge was registered with the National Radio and Television Administration, with Yang as director and Hairun Pictures as the producer.
 Jackie Chan was also announced for the lead role, marking his second collaboration with Yang after the commercially successful Ride On.
 In January 2025, Tony Leung Ka-fai and Wen Junhui, a member of the K-pop group Seventeen, were announced to star.
 Leung, who played the antagonist in the original film, reprised his role.
 Wen was personally invited to audition by Yang, who had seen some of his previous works.

 The film was in pre-production for around five months.
 During this time, most of the action scenes were mapped out with storyboards, and shot as demos to be shown to Chan for feedback.
 The production team also went location scouting for eight months, with some scenes being naturally developed from the places they came across.
 The team reached out to Wynn Macau for filming permission after noticing that the hotel was in close proximity to the heist crew's escape from the Macau Tower.

 Filming and post-production

 Principal photography began in October 2024 in Macau, with shooting locations including the Macau Tower, Coloane, and Wynn Macau.
-Qian Tiantian, who has previously collaborated with Larry Yang and Jackie Chan on a short film, served as the cinematographer, joining the project just 48 hours before shooting commenced.
+Qian Tiantian, who has previously collaborated with Larry Yang and Jackie Chan on a short film, acted as the cinematographer, joining the project just 48 hours before shooting commenced.
 The film was shot on the CineAlta V2, which Qian noted was advantageous for capturing close-ups and quick movements during action sequences.
 Chan, then 71, performed all his own stunts without using doubles.
 Filming wrapped in January 2025, after 84 days.
 A total of 5,000 frames were shot, but only about 3,000 frames remained after post-production editing.
 Yuen Qiu, a fellow member of the Seven Little Fortunes alongside Chan, was slated for a cameo appearance but was ultimately cut from the film.
 By May 2025, the film was in post-production and was presented at the Cannes Film Market by Global Network Asia, where it was acquired by Plaion Pictures for Germany, SPI International for Eastern Europe, and ATV for Turkey.
 The film was also picked up for distribution in the United Kingdom by Trinity CineAsia.
 The Shadow's Edge featured a music score by French composer Nicolas Errèra.